topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 <br/><br/><br/><br/>

-# 7. 40 Pin GPIO Header
+# 7. 40-pin GPIO Header
-The D3-G board features a 40-pin GPIO header, providing flexible I/O capabilities for various hardware projects.
+The TOPST D3-G board features a 40-pin GPIO header, providing flexible I/O capabilities for various hardware projects.
 This header is compatible with general-purpose input/output (GPIO) operations and can be used to connect sensors, LEDs, buttons, and other peripheral devices.

 Each pin supports multiple functions such as digital I/O, PWM, I2C, SPI, and UART, depending on the configuration.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/d3g/Assets/TOPST%20D3-G/Software/d3-g%20gpio%2040pinmap.png" width="800"></p>
-<p align="center"><strong>Figure 7.1 40 Pin GPIO Header Pinmap of D3-G </strong></p> <br/>
+<p align="center"><strong>Figure 7.1 40-pin GPIO Header Pinmap of TOPST D3-G </strong></p> <br/>

-**Note**: Please refer to the official pinout diagram for detailed pin functions and voltage levels before connecting external hardware.
+**Note**: Refer to the official pinout diagram for detailed pin functions and voltage levels before connecting external hardware.

 <br/><br/><br/>

 ## 7.1 GPIO Digital In/Out

-The D3-G board supports digital input and output (GPIO) through its 40-pin header, enabling you to interact with external devices such as buttons, LEDs, sensors.
+The TOPST D3-G board supports digital input and output (GPIO) through its 40-pin header, enabling you to interact with external devices such as buttons, LEDs, and sensors.

 <br/><br/>

 ### 7.1.1 LED
 One of the simplest and most common GPIO output examples is controlling an LED.
-This section demonstrates how to connect and use from led sensor using the D3-G board.
+This section demonstrates how to connect and use from LED sensor using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)
 - Breadboard (x1)
 - LED (x1)
-- male to female jumper wire (x2)
+- Male to female jumper wire (x2)
 - DC 5V Power Adapter (x1)
 - USB to TTL Serial Cable (x1)